Pitirim Sorokin: Background

+Sorokin was anti-Czarist.
+He was arrested at the age of 17.
+He was arrested twice more for his anti-Czarist activities.

 In the early 1900s, supporting himself as an artisan and clerk, Sorokin attended the Saint Petersburg Imperial University in Saint Petersburg, where he earned his graduate degree in criminology and became a professor.

 Sorokin was an anti-communist.
 During the Russian Revolution he was a member of the Socialist Revolutionary Party, a deputy of the Russian Constituent Assembly, a supporter of the White movement, and a secretary to Prime Minister Alexander Kerensky.
 After the October Revolution, Sorokin continued to fight communist leaders and was arrested by the new regime several times before he was eventually condemned to death.
 After six weeks in prison, Sorokin was released and went back to teaching at the University of Saint Petersburg, becoming the founder of the sociology department at the university.
 As he had been a leader among the Democrats leading up to the Russian Revolution, he was sought by Vladimir Lenin's forces after Lenin consolidated his power.

 Accounts of Sorokin's activities in 1922 differ; he may have been arrested and exiled by the Soviet government, or he may have spent months in hiding before escaping the country.
 After leaving Russia, he emigrated to the United States, where he became a naturalized citizen in 1930.
 Sorokin was personally requested to accept a Harvard University position, founding the Department of Sociology and becoming a vocal critic of his colleague, Talcott Parsons.

 Sorokin was an ardent opponent of communism, which he regarded as a "pest of man".
 People viewed him as a leader, but some viewed him as an outcast which can be reason to why he was exiled.
 At the time people were not understanding of his ideas that would promote emancipation and change, and these theories he provided were not always well accepted.

 Sorokin was a sociology professor at the University of Minnesota from 1924 to 1929 when he accepted an offer of a position by the president of Harvard University to join the Harvard faculty, where he continued to work until 1959.
 One of his students was writer Myra Page.